okfde/old.okfn.de/_projects/2030-watch.md

   subtitle: Germany becomes sustainable
   content: |-
     2030-Watch monitors the implementation of the Sustainable Development Goals (SDGs) in Germany.
-    The SDGs have been adopted by the United Nations in September 2015 and shall be implemented by 2030.
+    The SDGs were set by the United Nations in September 2015 to be implemented by 2030.
-    All members the United Nations have committed to implementing 17 Goals and 169 targets.
+    All members of the United Nations have committed to realizing these 17 goals and 169 targets.
-    The goals include the eradication of poverty and inequality among and within countries as well as action against climate change.
+    The goals include the eradication of poverty and inequality between and within countries as well as action against climate change.
-    2030-Watch primarily uses data from the OECD, the World Bank and other international organisations.
+    2030-Watch primarily uses data from the OECD, the World Bank and other international organizations.
-    The project will also propose indicators for goals which are hard to operationalise like fair trade relations.
+    The project will also propose indicators for goals which are hard to operationalize, such as fair trade relations.
     The launch of the 2030-Watch website is planned for the end of October 2015.
     The project budget for 2015 is 55.620 Euro.
-    73% of the Budget is funded by the German ministry for Economic Cooperation and Development.
+    73% of the budget is funded by the German ministry for Economic Cooperation and Development.
     The other funders are Welthungerhilfe (9%), Brot für die Welt/EED (9%) and Terre des Hommes (7%).
     The remaining funds are private donations (below 1%).